-The historic village fits into MOTAT as it represents the technology of the pre-electric time period.
+The historic village fits into the museum as it represents the technology of the pre-electric time period.

 MOTAT 2: Aviation Hall

-MOTAT Aviation Hall is about 2.5 km from the main museum, and worth a visit.
+MOTAT Aviation Hall is about 2.5 km from the main museum and is worth a visit.
 The entry fee includes both museums and the Western Springs tram that travels between the two.

 The aviation display hall brings history alive, often through recorded stories from the actual pilots.
 The planes are the real thing, refurbished to the point that most can fly.
 A few have been put on display to allow us to see their inner workings as well as their exterior.